flashbots/reorg-monitor/README.md

 * Can save reorg summaries and block info in a Postgres database
 * Can query a mev-geth instance for block value
+* Can monitor multiple geth nodes at once (the more the better)

 ---